linkeddatacenter/kees/README.md

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

-To *trade a domain knowledge* means to be able to license specific know how about to:
+This means to formalize, license and transfer specific know hows:

-- collect the right data,
+- how to collect the right data,
-- evaluate the data quality,
+- how mutch you can trust in your data,
-- do reasonings about collected data
+- what infromation you can deduct from the collected data,
-- answer specific questions
+- how to anwswer to specific questions using data

-Artificial Intelligences and humans can use KEES to populate, merge, exchange and enrich knowledge.
+Using KEES, artificial intelligences and humans can use this know how to populate, merge, exchange and enrich knowledge.
 KEES is a Semantic Web Application.

 See [KEES project presentation](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)